Larry Brooks (American football): Professional career

-In 1977 was named First-team All-Pro by the Pro Football Writers Association and The Sporting News and First-team All-NFC teams among several others.
+In 1977, Brooks was named First-team All-Pro by the Pro Football Writers Association and The Sporting News and First-team All-NFC teams among several others.
 Rams allowed 146 points, 2nd best in the NFL.
-Brooks' 6½ sacks were 3rd on the team behind Jack Youngblood and Fred Dryer.
+Brooks's 6½ sacks were 3rd on the team behind Jack Youngblood and Fred Dryer.
 His 71 tackles (55 solo) led all Rams defensive linemen (again) and returned to the Pro Bowl (again).
 Was voted the Rams Outstanding Defensive Lineman by the Los Angeles Rams Alumni.

-In 1978 Brooks was named Second-team All-Pro by the Associated Press and [Newspaper Enterprise Association and First-team All-NFC by United Press International and Pro Football Weekly despite missing the last 2 games of the season plus the NFC championship game with a knee injury.
-Led Rams in sacks with 8 as Rams were second in the NFC in sacks and led the NFL in total defense for the second time in the last six years.
+In 1978, he was named Second-team All-Pro by the Associated Press and Newspaper Enterprise Association and First-team All-NFC by United Press International and Pro Football Weekly despite missing the last 2 games of the season plus the NFC championship game with a knee injury.
+He led Rams in sacks with 8 as Rams were second in the NFC in sacks and led the NFL in total defense for the second time in the last six years.
 Brooks again led Rams defensive linemen in tackles with 80 (60 of them solo).
-Was voted to his third Pro Bowl, but missed the game as teammate Cody Jones (who was the first alternate) replaced him.
+He was voted to his third Pro Bowl, but missed the game as teammate Cody Jones (who was the first alternate) replaced him.

 In 1979, he led the Rams defensive line in tackles with 99 (9 behind the line of scrimmage) and had 6 sacks and knocked down 4 passes as Rams defense led the NFC in sacks with 52.
-Was named First-team All-Pro by the Associated Press.
-Ended season by playing in Super Bowl XIV with a torn up ankle as Rams lost to the world champion Pittsburgh Steelers.
+He was named First-team All-Pro by the Associated Press.
+He ended the season by playing in Super Bowl XIV with an injured ankle as Rams lost to the world champion Pittsburgh Steelers.
 He also received another post season honor, that of Second-team All-NFC by United Press International.

-In 1980 Brooks led the defensive line in tackles with 54.
+In 1980, Brooks led the defensive line in tackles with 54.
 His tackle number was lower than previous years as Rams began a rotation system at tackle with Brooks, Cody Jones (33 tackles-4 sacks), and Mike Fanning (37 tackles-10 sacks), who were all healthy for the first time since 1978.
 The 1980 season was the first since 1969 that three Ram defensive tackles amassed more than 30 tackles each.
 In addition to having 8½ sacks (as the Rams defense led the NFC with 56 sacks) Brooks was named to his fifth straight Pro Bowl was Second-team All-NFC by United Press International.
 That marked the sixth season in seven that Brooks attained post-season honors, in being either All-Pro, All-NFC, or a Pro Bowl selection.
 It also marked the seventh season in the last eight that Brooks led the Rams defensive linemen in tackles.

-The 1981 season was marred by injury as Brooks injured a knee at mid-season.
+The 1981, season was marred by injury as Brooks injured a knee at mid-season.
 The knee seemingly never fully recovered and Brooks played only two games at the end of the 1982 season.